Instructions for Completing the

 Preparing the Annual Report & Important On-line Submission Notes

-· To access the Annual Report, all you need is a computer, Internet browser, and connection to the Internet.
+· To access the Annual Report, all that is needed is a computer, Internet browser, and connection to the Internet.
 For the best experience, we recommend the use of either Google Chrome or Mozilla Firefox.
 Using older browsers, such as Internet Explorer, may result in the inability to properly prepare and submit the annual report.
 Generally, please make sure that you have an updated and not “old” Internet browser.

-· While the Annual Report covers the preceding reporting period of July 1, 2022 through June 30, 2023, the dates used for the Graduation & Employment (“G&E”) Chart will cover class start dates from prior to this period.
-The dates on the G&E Chart are determined based on program length in months.
-They allow for students to complete the program within 1.5 times the program length and allow for 3 months to find employment.
-The dates are automatically calculated once you enter the program length in months and click save.
-For example, the reporting period for a 12-month program is October 2020 through September 2021.
-(Please see page 16-17 for a complete list of determining reporting periods for the G&E Charts.)
+· While the Annual Report covers the preceding reporting period of July 1, 2024 through June 30, 2025, the dates used for the Graduation & Employment (“G&E”) Chart will cover class start dates from prior to this period.
+Please see page 17-18 for a complete list of determining reporting periods for the G&E Charts.

-· Please note that the website will time-out if there is 45 minutes of inactivity (typing information is considered inactivity).
+· Please note that the website will time-out if there is 45 minutes of inactivity (typing is considered inactivity).
 Therefore, please select “save” at a minimum of every 45 minutes.
-To avoid the possibility of losing information that is not saved, ACCSC recommends completing the information off-line before entering the data on the website or frequently saving the Annual Report.
+To avoid losing information that is not saved, ACCSC recommends completing the information off-line before entering the data on the website or frequently saving the Annual Report.

 · In order to submit the report, the “complete” box must be checked for the Annual Report section and each Program Enrollment Summary, Graduation & Employment Chart, and/or Retention Chart.

-· The Annual Report cannot be submitted unless the number of students as of June 30, 2023 on each PES equals the number of students as of June 30, 2023 for the Totals by Credential, Gender, Age and Ethnicity.
+· The Annual Report cannot be submitted unless the number of students as of June 30, 2025 on each Program Enrollment Summary (“PES”) equals the number of students as of June 30, 2025 for the Totals by Credential, Gender, Age and Ethnicity.

-· On the School Info page, the school has the ability to input changes to some fields including e-mail address, website, and phone and fax numbers.
-The school may also enter Official Correspondence Names and Emails for individuals to be copied on ACCSC correspondence (i.e., On-Site Evaluation Reports, Commission Actions Letters, Accreditation Alerts, etc.).
-Please note that this should include information for individuals in addition to the School Director.
+· On the School Info page, the school has the ability to input changes to several fields and may also enter Official Correspondence Names and Emails for individuals to be copied on ACCSC correspondence (i.e., On-Site Evaluation Reports, Commission Actions Letters, Accreditation Alerts, etc.).
+Please note that this may include information for individuals in addition to the School Director.

-· The school’s 2022 Annual Report is available for your reference.
+· The school’s 2024 Annual Report is available for your reference.
 To access your Annual Report from the past few years, select the year under “Annual Report” at the bottom left of the main page.
-Please remember to return to 2023 to enter information for the 2023 Annual Report.
+Please remember to return to 2025 to enter information for this year’s Annual Report.

 To log on to the Annual Report, enter your username and password and select LOGON.

-Once logged on to the system, the Annual Report homepage will look like this with your school information at the top of the screen:
+Once logged on to the system, the Annual Report homepage will look like this with your school information at the top of the screen and the approved programs box blank:

 Part 1 – School Demographic Data